Neko 1.99.1

 $$ \langle u \rangle_t = \sum_{i=0}^N u_i \Delta t_i $$ where \( u_0 \) is the fields value at \( T_0 \) and \( N \) is the number of time steps needed to reach \( T_N \), \( T_N = T_0 + \sum_{i=0}^N \Delta t_i \).

-In the statistics in Neko, various averages of the the different velocity components, derivatives and pressure are computed.
+In the fluid statistics in Neko, various averages of the different velocity components, derivatives and pressure are computed.
 In total, 44 "raw statistics" are computed that are required to compute the Reynolds stress budgets, mean fields, and the different terms in the turbulent kinetic energy equation.

 Using statistics